jtaylor100/jtaylor100.github.io/values.markdown

 #### What relationships do you want to build in the workplace or at school?

-Like in my personal live, not existing completely on the surface, but digging at the root of what the person is all about.
+Like in my personal life, not existing completely on the surface, but digging at the root of what the person is all about.
 What's their pursuit?
 What drives them to the same place I am?